 I recently received three emails from three different women—all seemingly devastated by the actions of their boyfriends and asking for relationship advice.
-These emails frustrated the hell out of me.
+These emails frustrated me.
 Why?

 Because while I feel for these women, I want to say, “Is this kind of treatment what you think you deserve?!”
 Have your standards gotten so low that this behavior is something you are willing to tolerate?
 I want to tell them to take a deep breath, pull their shoulders back, pick their heads up high and move the hell on!
 In other words, they deserve better!
 In fact, they deserve only the best!

 Here are excerpts of the emails, followed by my comments and relationship advice.

 1. He is still having sex with me even though he has a girlfriend.